kkekkonen/world-emissions/README.md

 #### Walktrough
 First open the app page.
 Here you should see single select input.
 To use, simply fill all the select boxes which open up one after another.
 When all the required select inputs are filled, a graph is displayed with the emission data of the selected options.

 To update the emission data, superuser rights are required.
 Login at <server_url>/accounts/login, and youre redirected to <server_url>/admin_tools.
 Here it is possible to update either emission data or population data.
+Updating either data will delete the old existing data, and fetch new data from worldbank.
+The downloaded file is opened and turned into a pandas dataframe which is used to create django models for each country.